Mindful Traveler? 8 Simple Ways To Respect Balinese Culture

 One of Balinese Hinduism's most significant aspects is the tri hita karana, which translates to "three causes of well-being."
 This philosophy emphasizes harmony between humans, nature, and God.
 To maintain this balance, the Balinese people follow certain rules and guidelines that govern their daily lives.

-Here are some guidelines on what to do, rules to follow, and social norms to be aware of when visiting Bali:
+Here are some very simple guidelines on what to do, rules to follow, and social norms to be aware of when visiting Bali.

 01—